Q&A

 Will the energy produced at Øyfjellet Wind Park be exported to Europe?

 No. Alcoa, which is Mosjøen’s cornerstone industry, is to buy all the power produced for the first 15 years.
 Helgeland Kraft owns the main grid and is responsible for connecting the power transmission line to Marka substation by means of a 132 kV main breaker inside Marka substation.
-The construction contribution covers all expenses involved, therefore ensuring that the development of Øyfjellet Wind Park will not lead to increased grid rental costs for consumers in the area.

 How can you make sure the landscape can be returned to its original state?

-One of the licencing requirements is that we shall return the landscape to its original condition when the licencing period runs out.
-For this reason, we are building the installation in the least invasive way possible.
 Before starting the construction of turbine foundations, roads and crane pads, we stored electronic data that can be uploaded into diggers and which enables us to return the topography to very nearly the same state as before building started.

 Who owns the mountain area?